-And, keep enjoying those clementines...they qualify as both healthy and delicious!
+And keep enjoying those clementines...they qualify as both healthy and delicious!

 Looking back, I have to admit this makes me sad.
-This is another example of how we have overcomplicated what should be a wonderful and joyful experience...eating healthfully and deliciously!
+This is another example of how we have overcomplicated what should be a joyful experience...eating healthfully and deliciously!
 It just shouldn't be that complicated, but - sadly - there are many reasons why it is and why a lot of people are so confused.

-Solution to the confusion!
+Solution to the Confusion!

 "Cooking is the most traditional, honored, delicious, and healthy way to eat.
 If more of us spent time picking our own ingredients, the best we can afford, and cooked them ourselves, we'd be far better off."